-We also investigate the models’ forecasting performance for the time periods depending on whether the focal product is being promoted.
+We also investigate the models’ forecasting performances for the time periods depending on whether the focal product is being promoted.
 In practice, retailer product sales tend to exhibit high levels of variations when the focal product is being promoted and tend to become comparably stable otherwise (Gür Ali et al., 2009).
 We refer these two periods as the promoted period and non-promoted period respectively afterward.
 Table 4 shows the forecasting performance of the models for the promoted forecast period and the non-promoted forecast period respectively for one to eight-week forecast horizon.
 The following findings are particularly important.
 The ADL-intra-IC model has the best forecasting performance for the non-promoted period but only has the moderate performance for the promoted period.
 A possible explanation is that the estimated bias added to the error term in the forecast period may get submerged by the high variations of the product sales when the focal product is being promoted.
 In contrast, the ADL-intra-EWC model has the best performance for the promoted period.
 Therefore, we develop an exploratory combined method across these two methods and we refer this model as the ADL-EWC-IC model.
 The ADL-EWC-IC model is identical to the ADL-intra-EWC model for the promoted period and the ADL-intra-IC model for the non-promoted period.
 To allow for a fair comparison, we evaluate the performance of the ADL-EWC-IC model based on previously unseen data (e.g., the data for 1605 SKU’s for the same 28 product categories but from a different set of 28 stores).
 Table 5 shows the forecasting performance of the models.
 The exploratory results indicate that the ADL-EWC-IC model generally generates the most accurate forecasts across all the models even when we consider previously unseen data.

 We further explore the benefit of taking account for the problem of structural change by focusing on the percentage reduction of the MASE by the ADL-intra-EWC method and the ADL-intra-IC method compared to the ADL-intra model for each product category.
 The ADL-intra model has a similar specification compared to the ADL-intra-EWC method and the ADL-intra-IC method but overlooks the problem of structural change.
 The percentage reductions of the MASE by the ADL-intra-EWC method and by the ADL-intra-IC method for product i can be demonstrated as follows: